xPrimeTime/factorio-discord-bot/README.md

 ## Disclaimer

 This project does not contain any human written lines of code.
-This was all made and debugged using mainly Claude 3.5 sonnet,gpt4o and a lot of thoughtful prompting.
+This was all made and debugged using mainly Claude 3.5 sonnet, gpt4o and a lot of thoughtful prompting.
 This took about 3 days to make for a novice.

 ## Contributing